Brand Response Council

 Chris Foster is vice president, new business at Modern Postcard, a national direct marketing company that services business of all sizes and in all markets.
 As a marketing and branding executive, he understands how to help any-sized business better position and brand themselves and tell their most authentic story to engage their audience.
 In addition to leading the creation and execution of new business strategies at Modern, he has taught brand strategy at UCSD Extension since 2009.
 Chris is a contributing author for TargetMarketing Magazine and NonProfitPro and has presented at numerous professional conferences nationally.

-Doug Bognar is director, affiliate relations and media, ShopLC Global Inc. He has spent virtually his entire 30-year career in the direct-to-consumer industry.
-He has been a media director/senior manager at the agency level, as well as having held director-level sales positions with both rep firms and networks.
-Bognar has extensive experience developing direct-to-consumer shopping networks and worked for several years building aggregated programmatic platforms.
-His current role at ShopLC has him navigating the chaotic world of OTT and trying to figure out where cord-cutters and cord-nevers spend their time.
+Doug Bognar is vice president of sales and new business for Apex Media Partners Inc. He has spent virtually his entire 30-year career in the direct-to-consumer industry.
+He has been a media director/senior manager with a top-40 media buying agency as well as having held director-level sales positions at both rep firms and networks, responsible for eight-figure budgets.
+A seasoned, data-driven professional, Bognar has extensive experience developing direct-to-consumer networks and worked for several years building aggregated programmatic platforms.
+As vice president, he takes on growing the Apex Media portfolio of client-focused services, including short-form media buying, station representation, ad sales, and navigating the rapidly expanding and complex world of over-the-top (OTT) platforms.

 Vice President of Performance Marketing